NATIVE PLANT SALE

 Grow beautiful landscapes with plants that support local wildlife!
-Native plants are the flowers, grasses, trees, and shrubs that have inhabited Michigan since before European settlement.
+Native plants are the flowers, grasses, trees and shrubs that have lived in Michigan since before European settlement.
 Since these plants originate from Michigan, they are often better able to withstand our unique climate and soils than their cultivated counterparts.
-This makes them easier to establish and maintain, and require less watering and fertilizing.
-Another advantage of native perennials?
-They are a great way to add color to your gardens, and attract butterflies, song birds and other wildlife!
-Come to our Native Plant Sale, where our expert staff will be available to help you choose plants to create a garden you will delight in.
+Native perennials are also a great way to add color to your gardens and attract butterflies, song birds and other wildlife!
+To find out more about the species for sale, click here.

 Where: Bunker Interpretive Center, West Entrance

 Help us spread the word!
 Tell your family, friends and neighbors about the Native Plant Sale, and encourage them to go native.
 Proceeds from the sale support our educational programming, enabling us to keep the majority of our programing free or reasonably priced.

 back to top

 Spring is in full swing at the preserve.
 Here are a couple of opportunities for you to get your hands dirty, learn more about native plants, and help out a great cause.
 We appreciate whatever time you can contribute!
 While you can just show up, it is helpful for planning if you are able to let us know when you plan on volunteering.
 To do this, click here.
 If you have specific questions, contact the leader in charge of the event.
 Please bring your own work gloves, and wear clothes you do not mind getting dirty.

 We will be cleaning out gardens, clearing cob webs, raking leaves, and pulling garlic mustard.